MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-journal-opening-balances.md

 ---
-title: How to Create Journal Opening Balances | Microsoft Docs
+title: How to Create Journal Opening Balances
-description: Business Central includes several batch jobs that are provided to help in the transfer of legacy account balances to a newly configured company.
+description: Batch jobs are provided to help transfer legacy account balances to a newly configured company.
 You can easily transfer this data with journals postings.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual